-Many thanks to funders and community partners – New Horizons for Seniors Canada, Ontario Seniors Community Grant Program, Museum London, The City of London Age Friendly Network, London Public Library, and Municipality of Thames Centre and London Middlesex Community Housing for funding and/or partnership support.
+We are grateful for the support we’ve received for the past 10 years from all of our volunteers, sponsors and community partners including – New Horizons for Seniors Canada, Ontario Seniors Community Grant Program, Over55 London, Museum London, The City of London Age Friendly Network, London Arts Council, Third Age Outreach, Neighbourhood Watch, London Public Library, Municipality of Thames Centre, VON, Ministry of Training, Colleges and Universities and London Middlesex Community Housing.

 Mayors Honour Roll for Arts and Culture London Ontario